sanjeevs/golftracker/README.md

 * Pickle database that is the result of running the scripts below.

-* Json file for exporting to GolfCoach packge
+* Json file for exporting to [GolfTrainer Package](https://github.com/sanjeevs/golftrainer)

 The general sequence of steps for a video say "0001.mov"